apredeus/guess_ensg/README.md

   - **Unique** - uniqly matching one and only one ENSG;
   - **Updated** - gene name exists in the newest Ref, but associated ENSG has changed, and previous ENSGs are retired;
   - **Renamed** - gene name does not exist in the newest Ref, but associated ENSG is present in one copy in the newest Ref;
-  - **Ensembl** - gene name is actually and Ensembl ID.
+  - **Ensembl** - gene name is actually an Ensembl ID.

 Of these, first four lead to gene "loss" (no reliable ENSG could be inferred), while last four give you a reliable guess as to what ENSG matches your gene symbol best.

 ## Author

-Alexander V Predeus, Wellcome Sanger Institute
+Alexander V. Predeus, Wellcome Sanger Institute, 2022